syedumerahmedcode/concepts-in-simple-words/Rest/README_Rest.md

 - If an operation with the same set of inputs produces the same output even when it is called multiple times, then it is an idempotent operation.
 - GET, PUT(?) and DELETE(?) are idempotent whereas POST operation is not idempotent.

+**JAX-RS**

+- JAX-RS stand for Java API for RESTful Web service.
+- A set of Java-based APIs that are provided in the Java EE which is useful in the implementation and development of RESTful web services.

+Features of JAX-RS are:

+- Open link 3 for more information.

+**Some key annotations**

+-